TryFetch/SRBarcodeScanner/README.md

 # SRBarcodeScanner

-SRBarcodeScanner is a quick and easy drop-in barcode scanner weritten in Swift.
+SRBarcodeScanner is a quick and easy drop-in barcode scanner written in Swift.